swift-on-server/articles/Sources/Articles/Documentation.docc/2024/using-hummingbird-request-context/using-hummingbird-request-context.md

 In Hummingbird, the middleware system is also designed with contexts in mind.
 When a request is received, the context is created and along between middleware.
 The middleware can then modify the context as needed.

 First, create a middleware type that conforms to the ``RouterMiddleware`` protocol.
-In the ``MiddlewareProtocol/handle(_:context:next:)`` method, you can then inject properties into the context.
+Then, inject properties into the context from the ``MiddlewareProtocol/handle(_:context:next:)`` method.

 While middleware can specify a `typealias` to constrain to a specific context, it's also possible make a middleware generic.